 The Model C is different in that it’s not installed like a pickup in the guitar.
 It attaches to the headstock and is an electroacoustic type of sustainer as opposed to the Stealth Pro which is electromagnetic.

-It create sustain that is identical to that which you would get from turning up your large amp very loud.
+It creates sustain that is identical to that which you would get from turning up your large amp very loud.
 Only it’s better and more controllable.

 Unlike the Stealth Pro it needs a controller/floorbox to use it along with the string driver on the headstock.